subham008/LogicSimulator/README.md

 Just clone the rpeo -> open using Android Studio -> Build

 <h2>*NOTE</h2>
-This project will be migrated to Jetpack compose(under developement)
+This project will be migrated to Jetpack compose(under developement), Jetpack project will support Android , ios , Windows , Linux , MacOS